Wills, Trusts & Probate

 Are healthcare directives legally binding in California?

-What if my healthcare proxy disagrees with my family?
+What if my healthcare proxy’s decisions conflict with family members?